OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.caching.trie-clean-cache` | int                                                                 amount of memory in megabytes to cache unchanged state trie nodes with | `600`
 `execution.caching.trie-dirty-cache` | int                                                                 amount of memory in megabytes to cache state diffs against disk with (larger cache lowers database growth) | `1024`
 `execution.caching.trie-time-limit` | duration                                                             maximum block processing time before trie is written to hard-disk | `1h0m0s`
+`execution.caching.trie-time-limit-random-offset` | duration                                               if greater then 0, the block processing time period of each trie write to hard-disk is shortened by a random value from range [0, trie-time-limit-random-offset) | None
 `execution.enable-prefetch-block` | enable prefetching of blocks | `true`
 `execution.forwarder.connection-timeout` | duration                                                        total time to wait before cancelling connection | `30s`
 `execution.forwarder.idle-connection-timeout` | duration                                                   time until idle connections are closed | `15s`